rockerBOO/awesome-neovim/README.md

 - [askfiy/nvim](https://github.com/askfiy/nvim) - An excellent Neovim configuration, which is as powerful as Vscode, is lightning fast ⚡️.
 - [imbacraft/dusk.nvim](https://github.com/imbacraft/dusk.nvim) - Dusk is a lightweight, aesthetically minimal Neovim config, written in Lua, able to provide for web and Java development.
 - [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) - A launch point for your personal Neovim configuration.
+- [dam9000/kickstart-modular.nvim](https://github.com/dam9000/kickstart-modular.nvim) - This is a fork of nvim-lua/kickstart.nvim that moves from a single file to a multi file configuration.
 - [cunderw/nvim](https://github.com/cunderw/nvim) - Neovim custom configuration, focused on JS/TS, Go, and Java development.
 Very IDE like.
 - [otavioschwanck/mood-nvim](https://github.com/otavioschwanck/mood-nvim) - Ready to use configuration for Ruby on Rails, JavaScript and Typescript.
 - [ldelossa/nvim-ide](https://github.com/ldelossa/nvim-ide) - A full featured IDE layer heavily inspired by VSCode.